ArulAuror/Data-Science-Portfolio/Regression ML Models/Property Sales Prediction/Readme.md

-# Automobile Price Prediction #
+# Property Sales Prediction #

 ## 1.Background ##

-In this project I will predict the price of old automobile.
+In this project I will predict the price of Mahattan properties in NYC.
 In this project the following steps were excluded:

 * Loading the data
 * Preprocessing the data